 You have three options for math placement:

-- ALEKS online system: allows you to take a math placement exam in your home country.
-You need to do this at least two weeks before arriving at WMU for orientation.
+- ALEKS online system: This online test uses an initial, un-proctored assessment of your math skills to provide learning modules that target your weak areas.
+This will be followed by a proctored test, arranged in your home country or upon arrival to campus.
+If taken in your home country, the proctored test must be completed at least two weeks before arriving at WMU for orientation.
 The ALEKS online system has many benefits for international students!
 If you have any questions about ALEKS, please contact Dr. Steven Culver at firstname.lastname@example.org

-- In-person on the first day of International Student Orientation: you may take the required Math Placement Exam on the first day of International Student Orientation.
+- In-person at the International Student Orientation: you may take the required Math Placement Exam during the International Student Orientation.

 - Previous math course or exam: you may use a previous math course or exam to be placed.
 You may use the following for math placement: